arakelian/retry/README.md

 exponential and Fibonacci backoff [WaitStrategies](http://rholder.github.io/guava-retrying/javadoc/2.0.0/com/github/rholder/retry/WaitStrategies.html) that might be useful for situations where more well-behaved service polling is preferred.

-## Reason for Fork
+## Reasons for Fork

 * Add Java 11 support
+* Use java.util.Predicate and java.util.Function instead of Guava equivalents
-* Make compatible with latest versions of Guava
+* Make compatible with latest versions of Guava (27+)
 * Fix all errorprone warnings in original source code

 ## Installation